Minnesota TikTok personalities brace for impending app ban: ‘I have to worry’

 The Minnesota Star Tribune

-January 16, 2025 at 8:23PM
+January 17, 2025 at 10:55PM

 Fuzzy Loon Designs owners Dan and Sarah Fitzgerald say the sticker wall inside their Waite Park business is popular for customers and often featured in TikTok videos.
 (Jenny Berg/The Minnesota Star Tribune)

-Sarah Fitzgerald’s custom printing company, “Fuzzy Loon Designs,” exploded in popularity two years ago after she posted a TikTok video that went viral, amassing more than 10 million views and bringing her a boatload of new customers.
+Sarah Fitzgerald’s custom printing company, Fuzzy Loon Designs, exploded in popularity two years ago after she posted a TikTok video that went viral, amassing more than 10 million views and bringing her a boatload of new customers.

-“Just the relatability and the realness of TikTok is what I don’t want to lose,” said Charlene Clifford, who runs a candle business in Rush City called Crazy Candle Lady that has 89,000 followers on TikTok.
+“Just the relatability and the realness of TikTok is what I don’t want to lose,” said Charlene Clifford, who runs a candle business in Rush City called Crazy Candle Lady with 89,000 followers on TikTok.
 “I’ve heard people joking about how they’re trying to switch to Instagram reels, and it’s so bad over there.”

-Dan Fitzgerald, who owns Waite Park's Fuzzy Loon Designs with his wife Sarah, prints designs for a quarterly subscription box.
+Dan Fitzgerald, who owns Waite Park's Fuzzy Loon Designs with his wife, Sarah, prints designs for a quarterly subscription box.
 (Jenny Berg/The Minnesota Star Tribune)

 While some popular TikTok users, or “influencers,” have just as large a following on alternative apps, others will be losing their main source of viewership.
-In preparation for the app’s possible demise, local TikToker Aubrey Regner said she has focused more on posting on Instagram over the last year.
-Regner gained a local following after she moved to the Twin Cities from Florida in 2023, using TikTok to document her travels and experiences as someone new to Minnesota.
+In preparation for the app’s possible demise, TikToker Aubrey Regner said she has focused more on posting on Instagram over the last year.
+Regner gained a following after she moved to the Twin Cities from Florida in 2023, using TikTok to document her travels and experiences as someone new to Minnesota.

-“Hopefully people transition somewhere else and find me again,” said Regner, who has roughly 84,000 followers for her account “onlyaubss.”
+“Hopefully people transition somewhere else and find me again,” said Regner, who has roughly 84,000 followers for her account, “onlyaubss.”

 “I have to worry, because it’s a big way that we reach all of our customers,” she said.